 The Office of Administration manages many recycling activities at DOE Headquarters that significantly impact energy and the environment.
-The Department of Energy Headquarters has instituted several recycling programs, starting with standard, solid waste recycling in 1991, and has expanded to include batteries, toner cartridges, carpeting and cell phones.
+The Department of Energy Headquarters has instituted several recycling programs, starting with standard, solid waste recycling in 1991, and has expanded to include carperting, batteries, and toner cartridges.

-In FY 2014, DOE Headquarters collected 972 pounds of batteries for recycling.
-Since the battery recycling program started in 2005 over 7,000 pounds of batteries have been collected and recycled.
+In FY 2015, DOE Headquarters collected over 500 pounds of batteries for recycling.
+Since the battery recycling program started in 2005 over 7,500 pounds of batteries have been collected and recycled.
 Battery recycling bins are located in the Forrestal and Germantown Paperclips Supply Stores.
 Batteries accepted for recycling are: Alkaline, Lithium Ion, Nickel Cadmium (Ni-Cd), Nickel-Iron, and Nickel Metal Hydride (NiMH).

 If you have any questions about the recycling program please call: